Sowmya-1730/Technical_Papers/CLI_TechnicalPaper.md

 ## What is your user in Linux?
-My user in linux is sowmya.
-We can know it by giving whoami command.
+My user in Linux is sowmya.
+We can know it by giving the whoami command.

 ## What is your group in Linux?
-My group in linux is sowmya.
-We can check it by typing groups command.
+My group in Linux is sowmya.
+We can check it by typing the groups command.

-## What is your computer architecture? (hint uname command, learn the flags)
+## What is your computer architecture?
+(Hint: uname command, learn the flags)
 - uname -m (Will help us to know our computer architecture.
 For me, it was x86_64)
 - uname -a (To know all system info)
 - uname -r (To about our kernel version.
 For me, it was 6.17.0-22-generic